srmocher/vscode-bazel-kotlin/README.md

 ## Usage

+You can use the example Bazel repository [here](https://github.com/srmocher/micronaut-kapt-ksp) with this extension to view some of the features.

 Right-click on a directory and select "Bazel/Kotlin Sync".
 This will trigger a bazel build and activate the language server.

 <img width="1161" alt="image" src="https://github.com/user-attachments/assets/5a65d23b-1d35-4238-8a8d-c09fa81bdbac" />